TITLE 56: LABOR AND EMPLOYMENT

 iv) The landing pad shall be within and lower than the sides of the vessel;

-v) A vessel shall be present that is able to be maneuvered in the range of water conditions expected and will enable staff to pick up a jumper or other person who has fallen into the water;
+v) A vessel shall be present that can be maneuvered in the range of water conditions expected and will enable staff to pick up a jumper or other person who has fallen into the water;

 vi) One person may operate the landing vessel when the vessel is positioned without the use of power.
-A separate person shall pilot the vessel when power is required to maneuver into and/or hold the landing position;
+A separate person shall pilot the vessel when power is required to maneuver into or hold the landing position; and

 B) If the landing area is part of a constructed swimming pool complex, other pool, or is specially constructed for bungee jumping, the following shall apply: